kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 an error is returned, and that error prevents clients from accessing that resource.

 {{< caution >}}
-If any resource is not readable via the encryption config (because keys were changed), the only recourse is to delete that key from the underlying etcd directly.
-Calls that attempt to read that resource will fail until it is deleted or a valid decryption key is provided.
+If any resource is not readable via the encryption configuration (because keys were changed), and you cannot restore a working configuration, your only recourse is to delete that entry from the underlying etcd directly.

+Any calls to the Kubernetes API that attempt to read that resource will fail until it is deleted or a valid decryption key is provided.
 {{< /caution >}}

 ### Available providers {#providers}